elvah-hub/charge-sdk-ios/README.md

 // Default: Show the banner whenever a source is set, including visible loading and error states
 @ChargeBannerSource(display: .whenSourceSet) private var chargeBannerSource

-// Show the banner only whenever there is an active campaign loaded, hiding loading and error states
+// Show the banner only whenever there is a charge offer loaded, hiding loading and error states
 @ChargeBannerSource(display: .whenContentAvailable) private var chargeBannerSource
 ```

-Setting the `DisplayBehavior` to `.whenContentAvailable` can be useful when you do not want to introduce changes to your UI until it is certain there is an active campaign available.
+Setting the `DisplayBehavior` to `.whenContentAvailable` can be useful when you do not want to introduce changes to your UI until it is certain there is a charge offer available.

 #### Reset Source